wesnoth/wesnoth-multiplayer-data-dashboard/README.md

 ### Keystone Function

-As far as unit tests are concerned, the most critical keystone function to have a variety of test cases for is the `update_table()` callback function because this function fetches a large amount of raw data from a database, converts the data to a pandas dataframe, conditions the data, and derives additional features from the data.
+As far as unit tests are concerned, the most critical function to have a variety of test cases for is the `update_table()` callback function because this function fetches a large amount of raw data from a database, converts the data to a pandas dataframe, conditions the data, and derives additional features from the data.

 The output target of this function, which is the table, is subsequently utilized by other callback functions to generate graphs and charts.
 Therefore, the proper execution of this function determines whether the subsequent callbacks result in success or failure.